presenta-software/doc-presenta-lib/docs/guide/README.md

 - `embed`
 - `solid`

+You can find additional blocks [here](/plugins/#blocks) as external plugins.

-To give an example, we know we need a  `scenes` array in our config:
+To give an example, we already know we need a  `scenes` array in our config:

 ```js
 {